MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 ## Workarounds for an authentication strength Conditional Access policy loop

-Organizations that are deploying passkeys and have Conditional Access policies that require phishing-resistant authentication when accessing **All cloud apps** can run into a looping issue.
+Organizations that are deploying passkeys and have Conditional Access policies that require phishing-resistant authentication when accessing **All cloud apps** can run into a looping issue when users attempt to add a passkey to Microsoft Authenticator.
 An example of such a policy configuration:

 - Condition: **All devices (Windows, Linux, MacOS, Windows, Android)**
 - Targeted resource: **All cloud apps**